 A TI-89 graphing calculator is highly recommended.
 We will use many of the extra features of these calculators, including their symbolic computation abilities.
 The TI-Nspire CAS does almost everything that the TI-89 does, however, its use will not be supported by the instructor in this class

 A list of problems to work will be on this web site.
-You are responsible for all of the problems.
-If you have any questions about problems, please ask them in class or in office hours.
+Although none of this homework will be collected, you are responsible for all of the problems.
+If you have any questions about problems, please ask them in class or in office hours..

 There may be on-line homework.
 This depends on availability of the homework system and the time to get problems into the system .